Robomarti/Tietokantasovellus/README.md

 - Users can create accounts and log in.

 - Users can add their own recipes, edit their own recipes and like other users' recipes.
+As I like the idea of giving as much likes as you feel grateful, giving likes is not limited.

 - The recipes include the name of the publisher and the amount of likes.